 Borneo Flights and Information Regarding Borneo Airports

-For trips commencing or exclusively based in the North Eastern areas of Borneo (Sabah, Mt Kinabalu etc) the most convenient point of entry is Kota Kinabalu International airport (BKI), as it is only 8 kms from the town of Kota Kinabalu.
+For trips commencing or exclusively based in the North Eastern areas of Borneo, for example Mt Kinabalu, the most convenient point of entry is Kota Kinabalu International airport (BKI) and there are many connections from the main SE Asian cities and Australia.

-Some of our trips will commence in Sandakan on the North East coast of Borneo.
-You can fly to Sandakan airport (SDK) direct from some overseas locations or via a short internal connecting flight.
+Some of our trips begin in Sandakan, such as the Borneo Wildlife Tour, on the North East coast of Borneo.
+You can fly to Sandakan airport (SDK) direct from Kuala Lumpur, which would be the main hub for passengers coming from Europe, or via Kota Kinabalu on a 40 minute internal flight.

-There are a few possible routes to airports in Malaysian Borneo including:-
+There are a few possible routes from the UK to airports in Malaysian Borneo including:-

 - Singapore Airlines fly via Singapore.
 Flight times 13hrs + 2.5hrs